 General Sessions Court

 If your case is in General Sessions Court, and you cannot afford to hire a lawyer, you must come to the Public Defender’s Office to apply for a lawyer.
 We encourage you to come to our Office as soon as possible after your arrest, and you must come at least two days before your court date.
 If you come to our Office less than two days before your court date, we will not be able to help you.
-We are open Monday through Friday 8 AM to 4:30 PM.
-Phones are open until 5 PM.
+Lobby Intake hours are 8:00 am until 3:00 pm M-F

 The application process is a simple, three-step process: